A Guide to Southampton Cruise Port

 They are all relatively close together and as you enter the city by car, there is ample signage to point you in the right direction.

-All four terminals are also easily accessed via public transport links, although, we would recommend using a taxi to get from Southampton Central train station if you have a lot of luggage.
+All five terminals are also easily accessed via public transport links, although, we would recommend using a taxi to get from Southampton Central train station if you have a lot of luggage.

 There are always taxi’s outside the main entrance to the station.
 Cost is around £6 to £7, but may cost more on weekends and bank holidays.